Africa Journeys Escapes

 A 4-star country house hotel just 1 mile from St Andrews, offering a variety of short breaks, including weekends, romantic and Valentine, Christmas and birdwatching breaks and golf packages.
 Rufflets has been in the same family ownership since 1952, and offers a relaxing atmosphere to get away from it all.

-With so many destinations described as a 'birdwatchers paradise' it can be hard to know where to start when selecting a birdwatching holiday.
-The Travel-Quest lists are intended to inspire, they're not so much about the rarity of the bird species, but about suitability as a holiday destination for birders.
-We've split them into three themes and given our top selection for each:
+With so many destinations described as a 'birdwatchers paradise' it can be hard to know where to start.
+Our lists are intended to inspire, they're not so much about the rarity of the species, but about suitability as a holiday destination for birders.
+They're split into 3 themes with a top selection for each:

 B) THE WETLANDS